-Note that the inverse letter "E"() still appears to the left of the voice number, indicating that the voice has been edited.
+Note that the inverse letter "E"( ) still appears to the left of the voice number, indicating that the voice has been edited.

-If you want to keep the edited voice, it must be saved either to an internal memory location or to floppy disk, as described on pages 28 and 166 of the Feature Reference manual, respectively.
+If you want to keep the edited voice, it must be saved to an internal memory location and then to floppy disk if necessary, as described on pages 27 and 166 of the Feature Reference manual, respectively.
 This must be done before you select a different voice (or the same voice again) or your edits will be lost.
-To confirm this, try selecting a different voice and then return to the AltoSax voice ... the inverse "E"([]) will be gone and the voice will be as it was before you edited it.
+To confirm this, try selecting a different voice and then return to the Alto Sax 1 voice ... the inverse "E"( ) will be gone and the voice will be as it was before you edited it.

-NOTES ■ The VL1 has a Memory Voice Recall function that can be used to recall the last version of a voice if you accidentally make unwanted changes or lose your edited data as described above - Feature Reference manual, page 172.
+NOTES The VL7 has a Memory Voice Recall function that can be used to recall the last version of a voice if you accidentally make unwanted changes or lose your edited data as described above - Feature Reference manual, page 173.